 Financial crime is a subset of financial markets law and often incorporates an element of fraud involving breaches of certain sections of the Crimes Act, Securities Act, Companies Act, Financial Markets Conduct Act, Financial Advisers Act, Anti-Money Laundering and Countering Financing Terrorism Act and the Tax Administration Act.
 Criminal convictions in breach of the provisions of these Acts can be punishable by imprisonment.
 Not all financial crime involves dishonesty.
 Sections 220 (Theft by a person in special relationship) and section 242 (False statement by promoter, etc) are two examples.
 Chris has been defence counsel in a number of investigations conducted by the Financial Markets Authority as well as a prosecution by the Serious Fraud Office involving 29 charges arising from the collapse of precious metals trading business.

 Chris has extensive experience with corporate insolvency, particularly with the appointment of liquidators to recover debts owed by a company.
-Conflict often results between secured and unsecured creditors and the interests of the liquidator, however Chris and his team are equipped to represent any party and ensure that their rights are fully realized.
+Conflict often results between secured and unsecured creditors and the interests of the liquidator, however Chris is equipped to represent any party and ensure that their rights are fully realised.

 Chris also has particular experience with voidable transactions, the equitable tracing of funds in and out of insolvent companies, and the means by which directors can be held personally liable to meet the debts in a company’s liquidation.

-In personal solvency (bankruptcy) the Official Assignee has powers similar to liquidators, subject to Court oversight.
-Chris and his team also have considerable experience in all facets of bankruptcy law, and can assist in any insolvency proceeding.
+In personal solvency (bankruptcy), the Official Assignee has powers similar to liquidators, subject to Court oversight.
+Chris also has considerable experience in all facets of bankruptcy law and can assist in any insolvency proceeding.

 Chris has been counsel in a number of District and High Court claims where the enforcement of copyright and/or a trademark was in issue.
 He has also acted in registration disputes involving trademarks before the IPONZ’s Trademarks Commissioner.

-For defendants/respondents to leaky building claims, whether in the Courts or the Weathertight Homes Tribunal, Chris and his team offer advice on the extent of the client’s liability (if any), and whether there are any factual or legal difficulties with the claim faced which provide a defence or help to reduce liability.
-If your liability insurance cover has been compromised because of weathertightntess issues, we have expert insurance lawyers that may be able to help with this as well.
-Chris and his team will also be able to assist in recovering any settlement paid to a home owner from others that may have been involved in construction.
+For defendants/respondents to leaky building claims, whether in the Courts or the Weathertight Homes Tribunal, Chris offers advice on the extent of the client’s liability (if any), and whether there are any factual or legal difficulties with the claim faced which provide a defence or help to reduce liability.
+If your liability insurance cover has been compromised because of weathertightntess issues, we have strong ties to expert insurance lawyers that may be able to help with this as well.
+Chris will also be able to assist in recovering any settlement paid to a home owner from others that may have been involved in construction.

 As with other types of civil litigation, professional negligence claims are frequently resolved by way of alternative dispute resolution (out of court settlements).
 This method of resolving disputes might be preferable for a variety of reasons, and especially in cases where the professional’s reputation is at stake.
 It might also be that the parties have a genuine desire to preserve their commercial relationship.
-Chris and his team factor in these considerations when providing sound strategic advice to clients.
+Chris factors in these considerations when providing sound strategic advice to clients.

 The rules of public and administrative law govern the public’s relationship with the state.
-They exist to ensure that the government and state do not overstep the powers given to them and to give individuals a means through which to check this power.
-This area of law impacts individuals’ day to day interaction with government agencies for example, when local council make housing and planning decisions and decisions made by the Accident Compensation Corporation.
+They exist to ensure that the Government and state do not overstep the powers given to them and to give individuals a means through which to check this power.
+This area of law impacts an individual's day-to-day interaction with Government agencies - for example, when local council make housing and planning decisions and decisions made by the Accident Compensation Corporation.
 It also regulates broader issues relating to the Bill of Rights and the Treaty of Waitangi.